 Q. Will my building project need building regulation approval?

 A. Most building projects - even small extensions, knock-throughs or improvements - need to comply with the building regulations.
 This applies in cases where planning permission is not needed.
 So have a look at Do I need a Building Regulations application? or ask for advice from your local council building control team.

 Q. What about smaller improvements around the home?

 A. Some types of minor building or improvement works like putting up sheds, car ports or porches do not need building regulation consent.
 The general rule is that if they are small (less than 30m2), are built of non-combustible material, are separated from nearby buildings or land and do not contain sleeping accommodation, they are exempt.
-However it is always best to check with your local council building control team before starting work (or for a brief overview, visit Do I need a building regulations application?).
+Read Do However it is always best to check with your local council building control team before starting work (or for a brief overview, visit Do I need a building regulations application?).

 Other kinds of minor improvements - such as installing central heating can be carried out by ‘competent persons’.
 Visit the competent persons’ website.

 Q. What is the difference between planning permission and building regulations?